SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 if they provide default values for all of their stored properties, and do not define any of their own custom initializers.

-The memberwise initializer is used as a short-hand way to initialise the member properties of new structure instances.
+The memberwise initializer is used as a shorthand way to initialise the member properties of new structure instances.
 Initial values for the properties of the new instance can be passed to the memberwise initializer by name: